 Whistleblowers who report violations of Environmental, Social and Governance (ESG) requirements serve a vital role in protecting investors, ensuring that corporations do not violate environmental laws, and are governed according to the strict requirements of the US securities laws.
 Compliance with ESG requirements serves both public interests and protects investors from damages related to environmental factors such as climate change.

-Former SEC Acting Chair and Commissioner Allison Herren Lee helped propel ESG issues to the forefront of the agency’s agenda.
-She launched an enforcement task force to evaluate and pursue tips, referrals, and whistleblower complaints on ESG-related issues, helped craft rules that directed the SEC to gather public input on corporate climate change disclosures, and helped clamp down on “greenwashing.”
+Former SEC Acting Chair and Commissioner, and now of counsel at our firm, Allison Herren Lee helped propel ESG issues to the forefront of the agency’s agenda.
+She launched an enforcement task force to evaluate and pursue tips, referrals, and whistleblower complaints on ESG-related issues, helped craft rules that directed the SEC to gather public input on corporate climate change disclosures, and helped clamp down on ESG “greenwashing.”
 She is recognized as the national and international leader on ESG issues.

 Former Commissioner Lee leads KKC’s groundbreaking efforts to ensure that SEC rules governing environmental ESG issues are strictly enforced, and that whistleblowers who raise ESG issues can benefit from the best representation available anywhere in the United States.